 Your solicitor should review the deeds as conveyancing in Henleaze will sometimes reveal restrictions in the title deeds which prevent certain alterations or necessitated the permission of a 3rd party.
 Many works require local authority planning permissions and approval in compliance with building regulations.
 Many areas are designated conservation areas and special planning restrictions apply which frequently prevent or affect extensions.
 You should check these issues with a surveyor before you commit yourself to a purchase.

-My lawyer has informed me that flying freehold insurance is necessary on my purchase.
+My conveyancer has informed me that flying freehold insurance is required on my purchase.
 What is the typical level of cover needed for conveyancing in Henleaze?

-The right level of flying freehold indemnity insurance depends on your lender.
-It would differ for example between Halifax and Barnsley Building Society.
-Conveyancing lawyers as opposed to borrowers take out such insurances.
+The right level of flying freehold indemnity insurance depends on who your lender is.
+It would differ for example between Halifax and Norwich and Peterborough Building Society.
+Conveyancing solicitors as opposed to borrowers take out such insurances.

 Are all Henleaze Conveyancing Quality Solicitors on the Nationwide conveyancing panel?

 It is true that some banks and building societies now use CQS as the starting point for Panel membership such as HSBC and Santander.
 CQS accreditation however is no guarantee to lender panel acceptance.
 That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitors wishing to join their approved list of conveyancing solicitors.